Ayushpal11/wav-flac-converter/README.md

 ## Docker Setup
 1. Build the Docker image using `docker build -t wav-flac-converter .`
 2. Run the Docker container using `docker run -p 8080:8080 wav-flac-converter`

-## Testing
-1. Run `go test ./...` to run all tests
-2. Run `go test -cover ./...` to run all tests with coverage

 ## Troubleshooting
 - If you encounter any issues with the audio conversion, make sure FFmpeg is installed and accessible in your PATH.